avx512 double precision simd failure

 I used this as my cmake command line options

 When building from the latest source I also can no longer reproduce this, strangely enough, and I get the same failures in Ewald and Table tests that seem to be simple precision issues.

-#9 Updated by Mark Abraham over 1 year ago
+#9 Updated by Mark Abraham about 3 years ago

 On dev-purley01, I can reproduce this with release-2017 HEAD b01a10543dcec1ea87e409a28821c3f668e04b2b with a gcc 7.1 AVX512 double-precision Debug build, but not a Release build.
 With gcc 6-4, again Debug had an issue and Release did not.
 (All gave the table error from #2336, too.)

 All the failing configs warn about "warning: pointer of type ‘void *’ used in arithmetic [-Wpointer-arith]" three times in transposeScatterStoreU<3> called from multiple places.
 Notice how the simd test failure has failed to replace mem0 with the correct values during the scatter.
 That's clearly a gcc bug (Release works ok, all the pointers we use have a non-void base type, so it seems to be doing an incorrect code transformation).
 Note that gcc permits void-pointer arithmetic as an extension (but I don't think this is related).
 I will work on a repro case to file a bug